hmapedro/repository-template-rust/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the changes proposed by this Pull Request (PR).
+Please include a summary of the changes proposed by this pull request (PR).
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-## Related Issues
+## Related issues

 Please indicate the issues affected by this PR using the correct [sintax]([https://link-url-here.org](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)) and the correct keywords